 - 4.1 Globally, the most significant environmental changes and trends are concerned with climate change and threats to the natural environment.
 Locally the core environmental issues are the extent of our carbon footprint and other greenhouse gas emissions, the decline in natural wildlife habitats and other environmental assets and inappropriate built developments.
 This includes Planning Applications for developments that would erode the special characteristics of an area, tree removals where there is no good cause, unsustainable and inappropriate agricultural practices such as under-grazing, overgrazing, under-managed biodiversity hotspots and increasingly intensive management of farmland and hedges.
-In contributing to what must be an international effort, the Parish Council will seek to prevent deterioration and to take remedial action where possible and practical. - 4.2 Compared with much of England our Parish ecosystems and landscape quality are high quality.
-The whole of the Parish falls within the nationally designated Area of Outstanding Natural Beauty and significant parts of the coastal strip are part of the Jurassic Heritage Coast and the Lyme Bay Special Area of Conservation (SAC). - 4.3 There are many important views within the Parish, which together with green spaces and trees contribute to the high-quality landscape setting of the village and the area more generally.
-These views and viewpoints include all of those mentioned in the Conservation Area Appraisal covering the Village and in particular: - From Freshwater up the Bride Valley towards the Church, - The undeveloped coast from Cogden to West Bexington south of the Coast Road, - Cogden, Othona and the nearby properties over Burton Mere, - From Cliff Road along the coast east and west and into /over the Village, - The coast west from Coastguard Cottages - North Hill toward Colmers Hill - Grove Road across the field and leat to the Rookery - Bennetts Hill to Shipton Gorge - Corncrake east along the river - The Village Green as a setting for the heart of the Conservation Area - Gages Lane into and over the village towards the coast. - 4.4 Additionally the following green spaces perform important services or provide important landscape settings for the village: - Playing field - Corncrake
+In contributing to what must be an international effort, the Parish Council will seek to prevent deterioration and to take remedial action where possible and practical. - 4.2 The Government intends to introduce a new Environmental Land Management Scheme over the next five years.
+Landowners will begin to receive public funding to support the delivery of public goods such as clean water, biodiversity and adapting to climate change.
+The Parish Council will work with local landowners to encourage take up of the new scheme particularly where it delivers improved public access and nature led solutions to address flood issues. - 4.3 Compared with much of England our Parish ecosystems and landscape quality are high quality.
+The whole of the Parish falls within the nationally designated Area of Outstanding Natural Beauty and significant parts of the coastal strip are part of the Jurassic Heritage Coast and the Lyme Bay Special Area of Conservation (SAC). - 4.4 There are many important views within the Parish, which together with green spaces and trees contribute to the high-quality landscape setting of the village and the area more generally.
+These include views of the village itself, the coast and inland areas from many vantagepoints.
+They also include all of those mentioned in the Conservation Area Appraisal covering the Village and in particular: - From Freshwater up the Bride Valley towards the Church, - The undeveloped coast from Cogden to West Bexington south of the Coast Road, - Cogden, Othona and the nearby properties over Burton Mere, - From Cliff Road along the coast east and west and into /over the Village, - The coast west from Coastguard Cottages - North Hill toward Colmer's Hill - Grove Road across the field and leat to the Rookery - Bennetts Hill to Shipton Gorge - Corncrake east along the river

+- The Village Green as a setting for the heart of the Conservation Area

+- Gages Lane into and over the village towards the coast.

+- 4.5 Additionally the following green spaces perform important services or provide important landscape settings for the village:

+- Playing field

+- Corncrake

 - The Village Green and Five Elms Green

 - Flood plain to Freshwater

 - Spaces/ gardens within the core of the village

 - Fields behind Darby Lane

 - The skyline along North hill

-- 4.5 And there are the following significant trees:
+- 4.6 And there are the following significant trees:

 - The sycamore on the Village Green

 - White Willows by the River Bride

 - Black Poplars along the field boundary of the Rookery.

-- 4.6 Our policies and actions will seek to contribute to the global challenge while protecting and enhancing our own local environment.
+- 4.7 Our policies and actions will seek to contribute to the global challenge while protecting and enhancing our own local environment.
 We have set these out below under Climate Change and Natural Environment headings.
+Where appropriate we intend to refer to these policies when commenting on Planning Applications and to encourage Dorset Council to adopt them in the Local Plan.